Paratroopers mark 80 years since the Battle of Arnhem

 More than 8,000 British soldiers were killed, missing or captured in the offensive.

+“Eighty years on, we remember the huge price paid for our freedom and commit to defending peace and security today.

+“I’m proud that members of our Armed Forces are at the heart of the commemorations in the Netherlands this week.”

-A memorial service at Arnhem Oosterbeek War Cemetery will be held on Sunday and attended by Princess Anne, who will be representing The King.
+A memorial service at Arnhem Oosterbeek War Cemetery will be held on Sunday and attended by the Princess Royal – who will represent the King – Second World War veterans and senior UK defence officials.